Combodo/iTop/readme.txt

 Enhanced display/edition of the "Reconciliation Key" column when defining the reconciliation using the attributes.
 Prevent timeouts, since the synchro may be launched from the web (as a "web service", especially by the "collectors").
 #1253 Properly parse dates in synchro import.
 Thanks to Karl aka karkoff1212 for reporting the issue.
+Synchro : Change description attribute from AttributeString to AttributeText

 9) Other fixes